4 Best Spiralizers of 2023, Tested by Food Network Kitchen

-Not only did the ZLEW emerge as our overall favorite by far, we’re definitely purchasing one, for use in our own home kitchen.
-For starters, it comes with 10 labeled, easy-to-switch-out blades — a good five more than its closest competitor.
+Like our previous favorite, the ZLEW 10-Blade Spiralizer, the Brieftons 10-Blade Spiralizer comes with 10 labeled, easy-to-switch-out blades — a good five more than its closest competitor.
 And in addition to making short work (or, should we say, long, thin and even spirals) of soft vegetables like zucchini, it was the only machine that cleanly processed tougher items like a sweet potato.
 This could be due to the additional side handle, which allows you to actively push the vegetables forward as you crank.
-The ZLEW affixes firmly to the counter, both with suction cups and a backup lever, so it’s especially stable.
+The Brieftons machine affixes firmly to the counter, both with suction cups and a backup lever, so it’s especially stable.
 And it even comes with all sorts of helpful extras for making cleanup a breeze, like a mini brush for scrubbing the blades, as well as a canister for storing them (or your masses of springy veggie noodles!).

 If you have a ton of beet ribbons or carrot coins to make, it's best to conserve your energy and go electric.
 This spiralizer operates largely like a food processor: Simply pop one of the cone-shaped blades into the base of the Hamilton Beach, use a metal-edged pusher to guide your veggies through, then let the motor do the rest.
 The best part is, the spirals will drop directly into a 6-cup bowl instead of on your countertop.
 And while the electrified body isn’t submersible, all removable parts of the machine are dishwasher safe and can be nested back inside the unit for easy storage.